postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/partner-workspaces.md

     <img alt="Create Partner Workspace" src="https://assets.postman.com/postman-docs/v10/create-partner-workspace-v10.jpg" width="400px"/>

 Anyone with permissions to create workspaces can request to create a Partner Workspace, but it must be approved by a [Partner Manager](#managing-users-and-roles).
 If you're not a [Super Admin](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) or Partner Manager, you must submit your request for approval.
 You can also add an optional note to your request.
+The workspace's visibility will be set to [private](/docs/collaborating-in-postman/using-workspaces/managing-workspaces/#changing-workspace-visibility) until your request is approved.
 Postman will notify you when a Partner Manager reviews your request and approves or denies it.

 <img alt="Create Partner Workspace approval" src="https://assets.postman.com/postman-docs/v10/partner-workspace-approval-warning-v10.jpg" width="450px" />